Breaking Bad (franchise): Better Call Saul (2015–2022)

-Better Call Saul focuses on Saul Goodman's life, six years before he became Walter's lawyer, as Jimmy McGill, a more earnest lawyer trying to turn away from his troublesome con-man days.
+Better Call Saul focuses on Saul Goodman's life, six years before he became Walter's lawyer, as Jimmy McGill, a more earnest lawyer trying to turn away from his troublesome conman days.
 Throughout the series, Jimmy gradually transforms into Saul Goodman, a morally compromised and flamboyant criminal defense lawyer who assists criminals in their misdeeds.
 The show also features segments and eventually full episodes centering on Goodman's fate after the events of Breaking Bad.

 Bob Odenkirk would reprise the titular role for the spin-off.
 Additionally, Jonathan Banks and Giancarlo Esposito star and reprise their roles as Mike Ehrmantraut and Gus Fring, respectively, while several other Breaking Bad cast members have guest-starred on the show.
 Newcomers to the starring cast of Better Call Saul include Rhea Seehorn as Jimmy's love interest and fellow attorney Kim Wexler, Michael McKean as Jimmy's older brother Chuck McGill, Patrick Fabian as Jimmy's rival attorney Howard Hamlin, Michael Mando as the cunning criminal Nacho Varga, and Tony Dalton as Lalo Salamanca, the charismatic enforcer who later helps run his family's drug business.

 Saul Goodman was originally to appear in Breaking Bad in four episodes within the show's second season, but became a main character through the rest of the show's run in part due to being a fan favorite and the strength of his acting abilities.
 Odenkirk, Vince Gilligan, and Peter Gould, who wrote the episode that introduced Goodman, started discussions near the end of Breaking Bad of a possible spin-off expanding on the character.
 They eventually settled on the idea of a prequel to show the origins of Saul about six years prior to the events of Breaking Bad.
 In April 2013, AMC and Sony Pictures Television expressed interest in Gilligan and Gould's spin-off series concept, and they officially ordered Better Call Saul on September 11, 2013.